neuralnishan/neuralnishan.github.io/_posts/2025-12-11-azure-az104-hands-on-labs.md

 - Tested simple automation scripts using the Azure CLI and PowerShell to automate VM start/stop and snapshot creation.
 - Implemented a backup policy using Azure Backup and tested restore to ensure reliability.

-These notes are intended to be reproducible steps — if you want, I can convert any bullet above into a step-by-step lab with exact commands and Azure Portal screenshots.

 ## What's included in this post

 - Embedded YouTube playlist (above).